Your attention is drawn, in particular, to the following:

 10. Payment terms are strictly 30 days after receipt of the Publisher’s invoice.

-11. At least 90 days written notice is required prior to publication date and 2 weeks prior to initial copy deadline to stop or suspend a monotone or colour insertion
+11. At least 90 days written notice is required prior to publication date and 2 weeks prior to initial copy deadline to stop or suspend a monotone or colour insertion.
+As numbers for emailers are strictly limited once booked any emailer package can not be cancelled.

 The Publisher shall not be bound by any notification of cancellation unless it